 - Add diced potatoes and chicken broth or water into your IP or pressure cooker.
+If you want to add 5 uncooked brats/sausages to the top of your potatoes do so now.
 Set to manual, pressure, high, 6 minutes.
 Close lid and steam valve.

-- When done do a quick release and lift lid carefully.
+- When done allow to naturally release pressure for 3 minutes, then do a quick release and lift lid carefully.

 - You can leave potatoes in your IP to mash as long as your masher isn't metal (don't want to scratch it), add butter into the pot and close lid so it can melt.

 - Add all other ingredients and mash until smooth.

 - Add in more milk to thin out.